tabuckner/doggo-translator-ts/README.md

 A TypeScript library for translating words to 'Doggo' speak!

 ### Usage
-You can use the library defaults by creating an instance of the `DoggoTranslatorTs` object, and using it's publicly available methods.
+You can use the library defaults by creating an instance of the [DoggoTranslator](https://tabuckner.github.io/doggo-translator-ts/classes/doggotranslator.html) class, and using it's publicly available methods.
 [Read More](./examples/node/index.js)

-Optionally you can pass in a `DoggoTranslatorConfig` object to configure the instance when created.
+Optionally you can pass in a [DoggoTranslatorConfig](https://tabuckner.github.io/doggo-translator-ts/interfaces/doggotranslatorconfig.html) object to configure the instance when created.

-#### Browser
-To use in Browser, check out the [this example](./examples/browser/index.html)

-#### Node
-To use in Node, check out the [this example](./examples/node/index.js)

 #### Basic Use Case
 ```javascript